-Jared always made Urban and Lowbrow art to create a reaction.
-His aim is to charm you with witty, twisted, and sometimes nostalgic narratives that both celebrate and satirize contemporary culture.
-His work is open to interpretation but often contains a joke or visual pun that inspired him, and viewers join the experience when they read the layered elements together and get the joke.
+I have always made art to create a reaction.
+My aim is to charm you with witty, twisted, and sometimes nostalgic narratives that both celebrate and satirize contemporary culture.
+My work is open to interpretation but often contains a joke or visual pun that inspired me, and viewers join the experience when they read the layered elements together and get the joke.

-Influenced by the genre-bending styles of Pop Surrealism, Urban and the Low Brow art movement, his work blends elements from pop culture, symbolic icons of religion, war, and modern fears of the American lifestyle.
-In addition to mixing concepts and imagery, his urban art work mixes classical oil painting techniques with a wide variety of media: stencils and spray-paint, drawing, acrylic paint and found objects.
-As a thrift-store-loving child of the 80s, he often incorporates vintage finds in surprising ways, such as creating the backgrounds of many paintings by using lace tablecloths as stencils for spray-paint.
+Influenced by the genre-bending styles of Pop Surrealism and the Lowbrow art movement, my work blends elements from pop culture, symbolic icons of religion and war, and modern fears of the American lifestyle.
+In addition to mixing concepts and imagery, my work mixes classical oil painting techniques with a wide variety of media: stencils and spray-paint, drawing, acrylic paint and found objects.
+As a thrift-store-loving child of the 80s, I often incorporate vintage finds in surprising ways, such as creating the backgrounds of many paintings by using lace tablecloths as stencils for spray-paint.

-His audience has grown through gallery shows, a rapidly growing international audience for his Urban art online prints such as his Gangsta Jesus, and the gorilla marketing campaigns of slap tags and stickers.
-Join his debauched brain in this artistic journey, where the only rule is “don’t take life to seriously or you’ll never get out alive.”
+My audience has grown through gallery shows, a growing international audience for my prints online, and as stickers on the street.
+Join my debauched brain in this artistic journey, where the only rule is “don’t take life to seriously or you’ll never get out alive.”